langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 type = "post"
 +++

 JPEG XL and AVIF are arguably the two main contenders in the battle to replace JPEG as the next-generation image format.
 There are other formats in the race, like HEIC and WebP 2, but the former is subject to licensing patents (and possibly not royalty-free), and the second is still in development and seems that it [may never see the light of day](https://chromium.googlesource.com/codecs/libwebp2/+/1251ca748c17278961c0d0059b744595b35a4943^%21/) as a production-ready image format anyway.
-The original WebP is not even a contender as it is [inferior in all aspects](https://afosto.com/blog/avif-vs-webp-format/), and you should probably [**never** use it for photography](https://eng.aurelienpierre.com/2021/10/webp-is-so-great-except-its-not/) anyway.
+The original WebP is not even a contender as it is inferior to AVIF in all aspects[^3], and you should probably **never** use it for photography anyway[^1], or at all if you are not ok with mediocre image quality[^2].

 First, a quick browser support test:

 {{< fig src1="/img/2023/02/jxl-avif/support-jxl-yes.jxl" type1="image/jxl" src="/img/2023/02/jxl-avif/support-jxl-no.jpg" class="fig-center" width="50%" loading="lazy" >}}
 {{< fig src1="/img/2023/02/jxl-avif/support-avif-yes.avif" type1="image/avif" src="/img/2023/02/jxl-avif/support-avif-no.jpg" class="fig-center" width="50%" loading="lazy" >}}

 If you are browsing this page around 2023, chances are that your browser supports AVIF but does not support JPEG XL.
-This is mainly due to [the Chrome team dropping support for JPEGL XL](/blog/2022/jpeg-xl-chrome) against the opinion the community at large.
+This is mainly due to the [Chrome team dropping support for JPEGL XL](/blog/2022/jpeg-xl-chrome) against the opinion the community at large.
 In this post, I hope to convince you why this is a bad move.
 Below, I perform a quick analysis of lossless and lossy compression with JPEG XL and AVIF, and evaluate how they fare in terms of file size and visual quality.

 <!--more-->